 ■ Address community concerns and questions about camp operations in a timely manner

 Job Categories: Arts and Culture.
 Job Types: Full-Time.
-Job Tags: camp, dance, director, executive director, and music.
+Job Tags: dance, director, executive director, and music.
 States: Massachusetts.

 Please Share the Executive Director job: